-Pomodori al Riso Posted by Serena on Aug 7, 2010 in Food
+Pomodori al Riso Posted by Serena on Aug 7, 2010 in Uncategorized

 The tomatoes are ripening beautifully and developing their full flavor in the hot August sun, and are wonderfully complemented by the sweet aroma of basil.
 Pomodori al riso (Tomatoes with rice) is a very simple dish, but one that perfectly recreates the taste of summer: ripe tomatoes, fresh basil, a hint of garlic, and olive oil.
 Pomodori al riso are originally from Roma, where you can find them in any rosticceria (the Italian Take-away).
 Here is the recipe for four people:

 |Eight ripe, medium size tomatoes

 |Uno spicchio d’aglio

 |Olio extra vergine d’oliva

 Wash and dry the tomatoes.
 Carefully slice off their tops like small lids, and put them aside.
 Empty the tomatoes of their seeds and flesh, reserving it, and put the tomatoes upside-down to drain out any remaining water.
 Blend the reserved tomato flesh together with the basil and garlic.
 Put the mixture in a mixing bowl and add the rice, salt and pepper, and about 200 ml of extra virgin olive oil.
 Mix well, cover with cling film, and put in the fridge for a couple of hours to rest.